 You may have an estimate of this from your last period, or you may not, but it’s important to know for sure.
 A limited pregnancy ultrasound gives you the most accurate answer.
 This will help you make plans whether you’re considering an abortion, adoption, or parenting.

 The abortion pill can only be considered through the first ten weeks of pregnancy.
 If you are beyond 10 weeks, you would need to pursue a surgical option.
-Guessing can be dangerous and lead to hemorrhage and an emergency procedure with increased risks.
-The only way to know for sure is to get an ultrasound.
+Guessing can be dangerous, it can lead to hemmorhage and an emergency procedure with increased risks.

 Am I still pregnant?